The Hotel Marketing Mix

 2) Place and Distribution:

 This refers to the accessibility of the products to consumers.
-When comparing to other products normally hotels products doesn't travel to customers but the customers come to the product.
+When compared to other products normally hotel products don’t travel to customers but the customers come to the product.

 - Sales through the hotel sales team